lucidvisionlabs/arena_camera_ros2/README.md

 - add -h flag to nodes
 - showimage node to view 2D and 3D images
 - launch file
-- support ARM64 and ARMhf
+- support fully ARM64 and ARMhf
 - camera_info
 - access to nodemaps
 - settings dump/read to/from file